Tenza/configurations/ArchLinux Installation/README.md

 chmod 0644 ${ocpath}/data/.htaccess
 ```

-Now we just need to activate xcache, for that remove the comment on:
+Now we just need to activate xcache, for that remove the comment on xcache.ini

 > sudo nano /etc/php/conf.d/xcache.ini

+And add the entry on config.php:

+> sudo nano /etc/webapps/owncloud/config/config.php
+'memcache.local' => '\\OC\\Memcache\\XCache'

+Finnaly we have to give owncloud access to `/dev/urandom`.
+To do so, just attach :/dev/urandom (no slash at the end) to open_basedir in php.ini.
+For easy access just open the file on kate, and find the correct line.

+> kdesu kate /etc/php/php.ini

 Everything should be working.
 Now we are going to setup HTTPS access: